andrastantos/the_d_machine/isa/block_diagrams.md

 So we need to generate about 30-35 signals based on 16 or so inputs.
 That's not a small state-machine, though - of course - can be easily done by a few EPROMs.
 Not so much with transistors, so let's hope it partitions nicely.

+Here's an idea: since (if) the ALU is uses a ripple-carry implementation, it's not going to be faster than a bit-serial ALU implementation.
+So, what if we did that?
+This would make the ALU buses single-bit and most of the registers into shift-registers.
+Shift-register (I think) can be implemented using latches, if they get a divided-down clock: they will shift on both clock edges.

+But, if we have a bit-serial implementation of the ALU, maybe we should embrace the bit-serial nature fully?
+Not sure what that would mean for control for instance.
+But, maybe we could make things go faster as we don't necessarily have to make all cycles the same length: whenever we don't have an ALU operation, those cycles can go faster, provided the memory can go faster.

+One could also look at the carry-skip adder: https://en.wikipedia.org/wiki/Carry-skip_adder.
+This is approximately twice as fast as a ripple-carry adder would be, but requires a parallel implementation.